 Underground gold and silver mining operations are carried out at the different ore zones in the district.
-The operations employ underground cut-and-fill techniques, with LHD equipment feeding either truck or rail haul to the mills.
+The operations employ underground cut-and-fill and long-hole stoping techniques, with LHD equipment feeding trucks to the mills.
 Primary access takes advantage of the topographic relief, with adits driven at river level to intersect the veins at depth.

 The ore is transported from the mining areas to the processing plant in Tayoltita.
 The current operations employ approximately 1,100 people.